Chapter 17.22

 17.22.140 Anchoring.

-All structures, including manufactured homes, must likewise be anchored to prevent flotation, collapse, or lateral movement and shall be constructed or installed using methods and practices that minimize flood damage.
+B. All manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
 Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-Anchoring methods which are not described in the adopted edition of the uniform codes shall be engineered.
 [Ord.
+1122B § 13, 2025; Ord.
 849B § 3, 2009.]

 17.22.150 Construction materials and methods.